OshithRoshantha/datamagic-ml/README.md

 # DataMagic-ML

-A lightweight JavaScript library for essential feature engineering tasks in machine learning.
+A lightweight JavaScript library for essential feature engineering tasks.
 Provides utilities for normalization, standardization, one-hot encoding, and missing value handling.
 Designed for simplicity and performance in both Node.js and browser environments.

 ## Features